DataDog/kics/documentation/rules/terraform/aws/api_gateway_without_waf.md

 ### Description

  This check ensures that AWS API Gateway stages are protected by an associated Web Application Firewall (WAF) using the `aws_wafregional_web_acl_association` resource.
 Without a WAF enabled, exposed API endpoints are left unprotected against common web threats such as SQL injection, cross-site scripting (XSS), and other HTTP-based attacks, increasing the risk of data breaches or service disruption.
-To secure your API Gateway, associate a WAF Web ACL to your stage as shown below:
+To secure your API Gateway, associate a WAF Web ACL to your stage, as shown below:

 ```
 resource "aws_wafregional_web_acl_association" "association" {